glowsquid-launcher/minecraft-rs/README.md

 Downloading and launching, ditto.

-**MICROSOFT ONLY** becauce mojang is being removed in the future.
+**MICROSOFT ONLY** because Mojang is being removed in the future.
 Migrate now _or else_

-Currently, this is being used as the launcher backend for the glowsquid launcher.
+Currently, this is being used as the launcher backend for the Glowsquid launcher.

 ## Features